o11y-weekly/o11y-weekly.github.io/2023-11-16_Meet_Vector/README.md

 ## Vector as Node exporter (host metrics)
 Vector as a [`host_metric`](https://vector.dev/docs/reference/configuration/sources/host_metrics/) source which can be a node exporter drop-in solution.

-The [Node exporter dashboard for vector](https://grafana.com/grafana/dashboards/19650-node-exporter-vector-host-metrics/) is a compatible node exported dashboard for vector host_metric.
+The [Node exporter dashboard for vector](https://grafana.com/grafana/dashboards/19650-node-exporter-vector-host-metrics/) is a compatible node exporter dashboard for vector host_metric.

 ## Agent communication
 Agent communication is an important topic to understand when talking about observability agent.